 gets a little bit more challenging.
 By the end of this video, you're going to be able to identify

 what some of these challenges are, how to plan for them.
-And most

 importantly, how to train through them.
 I'm Ken Steepe and welcome

 back to McCann Dogs.
 Here at McCann dogs.
 We've helped more than a hundred

 thousand dog owners overcome the same dog training challenges that you have.
 So if

 this is your first time on the channel, make sure you hit that subscribe button